AMENDMENTIn October 2022, Regional local information was added.

-The General Data Protection Regulations (GDPR) and the Data Protection Act 2018 supersede the Data Protection Act 1998.
+The UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 supersede the Data Protection Act 1998.
 Practitioners must have due regard to the relevant data protection principles which allow them to share personal information.

 To effectively share information:

 - All practitioners should be confident of the lawful bases and processing conditions which allow them to store, and share information.
 This includes information which is considered sensitive, such as health data.
 This is known under data protection legislation as 'special category of personal data';

 - Where practitioners need to share special category data, for example where information obtained is sensitive and needs more protection, they should always consider and identify the lawful basis for doing so under Article 6 of the UK GDPR;

 - Schedule 1 of the Data Protection Act 2018 has 'safeguarding of children and individuals at risk' as a processing condition that allows practitioners to share information, including without consent (where, in the circumstances consent cannot be given, it cannot be reasonably expected that a practitioner obtains consent, or if to gain consent would place a child at risk).

 2.1 Terminology used in the Data Protection Act and UK GDPR

 Personal Data - Under the UK GDPR, personal data covers information which could be used to identify a person (also sometimes called the 'data subject').
 This includes for example, a person's name, address, or an identification / file number.

 Special category data - Under the UK GDPR, special category data relates to information about individuals which is particularly sensitive and so needs greater protection before it is shared.
 This includes for example, information about a person's race and ethnic origin, their health and sexual orientation.